Background pattern

 • inflammation of blood vessels (vasculitis, including necrotizing cutaneous vasculitis),

-Other side effects such as kidney failure, decrease in uric acid levels in the blood, pulmonary hypertension, infertility in men (this effect is reversible once treatment with this medication is completed), cutaneous lupus (characterized by skin rash/erythema in exposed skin areas), psoriasis (new or worsening), DRESS syndrome,and skin ulcers (round, open sores in the skin through which underlying tissues can be seen),may occur with an unknown frequency.
+Other adverse reactions such as kidney failure, decrease in uric acid levels in the blood, pulmonary hypertension, male infertility (this effect is reversible once treatment with this medication is stopped), cutaneous lupus (characterized by skin rash/erythema in sun-exposed areas), psoriasis (new or worsening), DRESS syndrome, and skin ulcers (round, open sores in the skin through which underlying tissues can be seen), may occur with an unknown frequency.

-Do not use this medication after the expiration date that appears on the outer packaging and on the bottle after EXP.
+Do not use this medication after the expiration date shown on the outer carton and on the bottle after EXP.
 The expiration date is the last day of the month indicated.

 • The active ingredient is leflunomide.

-• The other components are lactose monohydrate, low-substituted hydroxypropylcellulose, tartaric acid, sodium lauryl sulfate, and magnesium stearate (E470b) in the tablet core, as well as soybean lecithin, (alcohol) poly(vinyl acetate), talc, titanium dioxide (E171), and xanthan gum in the coating.
+• The other ingredients are lactose monohydrate, low-substituted hydroxypropylcellulose, tartaric acid, sodium lauryl sulfate, and magnesium stearate (E470b) in the tablet core, and lecithin (soybeans), poly(vinyl) alcohol, talc, titanium dioxide (E171), and xanthan gum in the coating.

-Leflunomide ratiopharm 20mg film-coated tablets EFG are white to off-white, round tablets with a diameter of approximately 8mm and a fracture mark on one side.
+Leflunomida ratiopharm 20 mg film-coated tablets EFG are white to off-white, round tablets with a diameter of approximately 8 mm and a break line on one side.
 The tablet can be divided into two equal halves.

 The tablets are packaged in bottles.

-They are available in bottle sizes of 30 or 100 film-coated tablets.
+They are available in package sizes of 30 or 100 film-coated tablets per bottle.

 Marketing Authorization Holder